 Terminal value (TV) is the value of a business beyond the forecast growth period for when future cash flows can be reasonably estimated, as you cannot estimate cash flows forever.
 By finding the terminal value, investors can estimate what the cash flows will be after the forecast growth period, which in our case is after 5 years.

-One formula to calculate terminal value is below:
+One formula to calculate terminal value is shown below:

 TV= FCF * (1 + g) / (r - g)